Best UK eSIM for Business Travel and Digital Nomads

 Public WiFi vs eSIM Hotspot

 Public WiFi in coffee shops, hotels, and airports is convenient but risky.
-Even with HTTPS encryption, public WiFi networks are vulnerable to various attacks.
+Even with HTTPS encryption, public WiFi networks are vulnerable to man-in-the-middle attacks.
 Your eSIM hotspot is inherently more secure because:

-When travelling for business, I recommend using your Roami eSIM hotspot as the primary connection for any work involving sensitive data, and only using public WiFi for casual browsing.
+When travelling for business, use your Roami eSIM hotspot as the primary connection for any work involving sensitive data.
+Reserve public WiFi for casual browsing only.
+But don’t get complacent — a hotspot is safer than public WiFi, but it’s not a VPN.
+For anything sensitive, layer on the VPN.

 VPN Compatibility